 Conversion Rate Optimization (CRO) of an ecommerce website is a legitimate concern for store owners and marketers.
 You are getting a significant amount of traffic, but the problem is people are not buying from your store as much as you expected.

-If you are monitoring your conversion funnel, you will notice that the drop-offs happen right from your homepage to the checkout page.
+If you are monitoring your eCommerce conversion funnel, you will notice that the drop-offs happen right from your homepage to the checkout page.

 Ecommerce Conversion Optimization Checklist